 - Live demo

 All these together, when sent in the right time to the right audience, will successfully create a conversion for your business.
 It apparently looks like an easy task, but creating good content to nurture leads is no cake walk!
 And to say the least, it is not just about creating a content piece.
 After the creation comes distribution.
 If you are not distributing your content effectively, you are again missing out your leads’ attention.

 IX.
 Analytics and Reports

 If you see good results, you can continue, if not you will need to test more variants of each effort.
 We call it A/B testing– where you test your content, design, templates, CTA button placements, time, dates, etc. For instance, Aritic PinPoint offers region-wise/country-wise reports that are visually enriched and is much more detailed.

 All these efforts when put together means a lot as it helps in improving your lead nurturing.
 A marketing automation tool provides all these latest features to let you create processes and tactic that attract and propel new leads into the marketing funnel and push them to the end where they convert.
-However, like I mentioned, lead nurturing doesn’t end even after the purchase stage.
+However, as I mentioned, lead nurturing doesn’t end even after the purchase stage.
 Rather, if you ask me, that’s where the main part begins.
 Holding on to your loyal users and keeping them satisfied is a challenge that needs a lot of attention.

 TIP: To effectively nurture your leads, your sales and marketing team has to align with each other.
 They need to work together.
 Ideally, a marketing team passes on a quality lead to the sales teams who then convert them into paid users.
 But the ideal world doesn’t exist.
 Hence, both these teams have to already be constantly in touch to nurture a lead properly.
 Improving lead nurturing with automation requires you to tap and choose into multi-channel marketing to connect with your leads.
 The most effective channels (and widely used too!) are:

 - Social media platforms